 This section is divided in two parts.
-The first subsection describes machine learning models and neural network architectures used in the paper: Logistic Regression,

-Feed-Forward Neural Network, BERT.
-The second subsection, focuses on the history of embeddings and some technical details on vector representations for texts and graphs.
+The first subsection describes machine learning models and neural network architectures used in the paper: Feed-Forward Neural Network and BERT.
+The second subsection focuses on the history of embeddings used in the paper and some technical details on vector representations for texts and graphs.
+We mention the models based on their application in the paper and not on chronological order.